A wood-burning stove provides an effective heat source for a home, cabin, or even a tent. It also creates a rustic feel and a warm, cozy ambience.

 A wood stove’s burn time is the amount of time one load of wood lasts before the stove requires reloading.
 Each stove’s burn time is determined by how much wood it can hold as well as the heat output of the stove, which can be regulated using the stove’s damper.
 The type of wood being used also affects burn time.
 Hardwoods burn more efficiently than softwood, which is less dense and therefore burns more quickly and at lower temperatures.

 Wood-burning stoves produce toxic emissions; they create carbon monoxide, which can be deadly if not properly vented outside.
 Wood stoves are regulated by the Environmental Protection Agency, which performs safety tests on wood stoves to make sure they’re safe for consumer use.
 The emission limit for wood stoves is 2 grams to 2.5 grams per hour, depending on the type of wood.
-Catalytic stoves produce well under the EPA’s maximum, with emissions of around 0.5 grams per hour.
+Catalytic stoves produce well under the EPA’s maximum, with emissions of around 0.5 gram per hour.
 Never buy a wood stove that is not certified by the EPA.

 Weight and Size

 Perhaps the most important thing to consider when shopping for a wood stove is where it will go in the living space.
-Most freestanding wood stoves take up a significant chunk of real estate, since they measure about 3 feet wide and 2 feet deep and require a buffer around them for safety.
+Most freestanding wood stoves take up a significant chunk of real estate since they measure about 3 feet wide and 2 feet deep and require a buffer around them for safety.
 Portable models are much smaller—about 20 inches high and 10 inches deep and less than 40 pounds—allowing them to fit in the trunk of a car for a camping trip.

-Keep in mind that the size of the stove also impacts the size of wood they can burn.
+Keep in mind that the size of the stove also affects the size of wood they can burn.
 A standard freestanding or insert wood stove can hold logs up to 18 inches long, whereas portable models can typically handle logs that measure about 8 inches long.

 Additional Features and Accessories